jamdewalt/fantasymap_group-main/webmapping_final_group-main/data/readme.md

-This folder contains geojsons for the Fantasy Mapping project
+This folder contains geojson files for the Fantasy Mapping project